scottcoughlin2014/quest-slurm-documentation-test/docs/super-slurm.rst

    Submitted batch job 549005

-If you would prefer the return value of your job submission to be just the job number, pass the ``--parsable`` argument:
+If you have a workflow that accepts or needs the jobid as an input for `job monitoring <#all-slurm-commands-and-submission-options>`__ or `job dependencies <#section-dependent-jobs>`__, then you may prefer the return value of your job submission be just the job number, To do this, pass the ``--parsable`` argument:

 .. code:: code

    sbatch --parsable <name_of_script>
    549005

-This may be desirable if you have a workflow that accepts the return value as a variable for job monitoring or dependencies.

 If there is an error in your job submission script, the job will not be accepted by the scheduler and you will receive an error message right